 Over time our bodies don’t burn as many calories as it did when we were younger.
 Nutrient dense foods make it easier to obtain all the vitamins and minerals we need without taking in a lot of calories.
 Unfortunately, the standard American diet does the exact opposite.
 Eating fast food and other less nutritious options provide a lot of calories without much in the way of nutrients.
 A large portion of our American diet is made up of vegetable oils and sugar, which has zero nutritional value.

-13 Very Nutrient Dense Foods for Older Adults
+13 Most Nutrient Dense Foods for Elderly People

 According to the Kresser Institute for Functional Medicine’s website, here are the top 9 most nutrient dense foods.